dalijolijo/electrum-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running bitcored and Bitcore Electrum Server
+Create a user for running megacoind and Megacoin Electrum Server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcored` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `megacoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser bitcore --disabled-password
+    $ sudo adduser megacoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - bitcore
+    $ sudo su - megacoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/bitcore/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/megacoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download bitcored
+Download megacoind

-We currently recommend bitcore core 0.15.2.2 stable.
-If your package manager does not supply a recent bitcored or you prefer to compile it yourself, here are some pointers for Ubuntu:
+We currently recommend megacoin core 0.15.2.2 stable.
+If your package manager does not supply a recent megacoind or you prefer to compile it yourself, here are some pointers for Ubuntu:

     $ sudo apt-get install autoconf make bsdmainutils g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config libevent-dev
-    $ sudo su - bitcore
+    $ sudo su - megacoin
     $ cd ~/src && wget https://github.com/LIMXTEC/BitCore/archive/0.15.2.2.tar.gz
     $ tar xzf 0.15.2.2.tar.gz
     $ sha256sum 0.15.2.2.tar.gz | grep 5d843ba542e71f03a77cac7245d0dd905fcb0be898df321c24fc4739cdeb37ae